 D&C Procedure and its Risks and Complications

-In the event of a miscarriage or otherwise abnormal pregnancy, you may elect to undergo a dilation and curettage (D&C) procedure as opposed to a natural miscarriage.
+In the event of a miscarriage or otherwise abnormal pregnancy, you may elect or need to undergo a dilation and curettage (D&C) procedure as opposed to a natural miscarriage.
 A D&C can be a first-line treatment option for clearing the uterus or for instances where your body does not expel all tissue on its own.
 In this case, a D&C is necessary to stop bleeding and prevent hemorrhage.

 Potential D&C Complications

-The most common complication of a D&C, according to the Mayo Clinic, would be the perforation of the uterus.
+The most common complication of a D&C, according to the Mayo Clinic, is the perforation of the uterus.
 In this instance, a cutting object would inadvertently poke a hole in the wall of the uterus during the clearing of the pregnancy tissue.
 These perforations will usually heal on their own and only represent real concern if a blood vessel or secondary organ is damaged.